darkrei08/monitorapa/README.md

 MonitoraPA is composed of several components.

-- A command line interface (in Python3) to run various automatic GDPR compliance checks on several Public Administrations and to automate some statistics and notifications to proper authorities in [cli/](./cli/), as specified in [ARCHITETTURA.md](./ARCHITETTURA.md) and documented in [MANUALE.md](./MANUALE.md)
+- A command line interface (in Python3) to run various automatic GDPR compliance checks on several systems (websites, email, cms...) and to automate some statistics and notifications to proper authorities in [cli/](./cli/), as specified in [ARCHITETTURA.md](./ARCHITETTURA.md) and documented in [MANUALE.md](./MANUALE.md)